mazenayyad/bitcoin-data-explorer/README.md

   - Enter any start/end date and investment amount to see the hypothetical profit/loss and overall ROI.

 - **Interactive Visuals**
-  - Plots generated using **Plotly**, enabling hover details and dynamic toggling of indicators.
+  - Plots generated, enabling hover details and dynamic toggling of indicators.
   - Side-by-side comparisons of Bitcoin vs. S&P 500 and Bitcoin vs. Google Trends.

 - **Historical Fun Facts**